Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A rich hierarchy of sparse and dense matrix classes, including general, symmetric, triangular, and diagonal matrices with numeric, logical, or pattern entries.
 Efficient methods for operating on such matrices, often wrapping the 'BLAS', 'LAPACK', and 'SuiteSparse' libraries.

-stringi — by Marek Gagolewski, 10 months ago
+stringi — by Marek Gagolewski, a year ago

 Fast and Portable Character String Processing Facilities